-A lot of people who have Attention Deficit Disorder or Attention Deficit Hyperactivity Disorder go on to do great things.
+A lot of people who have Attention Deficit Hyperactivity Disorder go on to do great things.
 They often become leaders, inventors, and public personalities.
 The challenge is how to raise this child to have the character necessary to be the person God intended.
 There are many things that you can do, and now is the time to begin.

-Children who have ADD or ADHD are magnets for correction because they are often doing the wrong thing.
+Children who have ADHD are magnets for correction because they are often doing the wrong thing.
 They commonly live with a lot of frustration and often have explosive anger.
-Some children with ADD or ADHD also struggle with social cues, not picking up on the fact that they are annoying or irritating others.
+Some children with ADHD also struggle with social cues, not picking up on the fact that they are annoying or irritating others.

 Children Need Hope